 - A. Confidential Information Information that is received by a Covered Individual from a third party under an express or implied obligation of confidence. - B. Covered Individuals All staff, faculty members, students, adjunct professors in residence, and any other individuals associated with the University. - C. Copyrightable Work A creative work that is protectable under the copyright laws of the United States or other countries.
-Copyright protection is available for most literary, musical, dramatic, and other types of creative works, including, for example, computer software, teaching materials, multimedia works, proposals, and research reports. - D. CVIP The University Office of Commercial Ventures and Intellectual Property, which has primary responsibility for administering the development and commercialization of Intellectual Property through licensing or other arrangements. - E. Director The Executive Director of the CVIP. - F. Evaluation Committee or Committee One of several University committees, each with a particular area of technical expertise, that advises the CVIP and Vice Chancellor for Research in evaluating Inventions, Tangible Research Materials, and Copyrightable Works. - G. Exempted Scholarly Work A Scholarly Work that falls within certain categories of Copyrightable Works that have been formally recognized by the University as being Scholarly Works.
-The University currently recognizes the following categories of Exempted Scholarly Works: textbooks, class notes, research articles, research monographs, student theses and dissertations, paintings, drawings, sculpture, musical compositions, poetry, and popular fiction and nonfiction.
-The President may adopt additional categories of Exempted Scholarly Works.
+Copyright protection is available for most literary, musical, dramatic, and other types of creative works, including, for example, computer software, teaching materials, multimedia works, proposals, and research reports. - D. CVIP The University Office of Commercial Ventures and Intellectual Property, which has primary responsibility for administering the development and commercialization of Intellectual Property through licensing or other arrangements. - E. Director The Executive Director of the CVIP. - F. Evaluation Committee or Committee One of several University committees, each with a particular area of technical expertise, that advises the CVIP and Vice Chancellor for Research in evaluating Inventions, Tangible Research Materials, and Copyrightable Works. - G. Exempted Scholarly Work A Scholarly Work that falls within certain categories of Copyrightable Works for which academic institutions have historically waived any ownership interest in favor of the author.
+The University currently recognizes the following categories of Exempted Scholarly Works: textbooks, class notes, classroom presentation and instruction, research articles, research monographs, student theses and dissertations, paintings, drawings, sculpture, musical compositions and performances, dramatic works and performances, poetry, and popular fiction and nonfiction or other works of artistic expression.
+As modern types of works become clearly established as Scholarly Works, so that individual consideration is no longer deemed necessary, the President may expand this list of Exempted Scholarly Works beyond these historically established categories.
 As described below, under most circumstances Exempted Scholarly Works need not be disclosed to the University and the University automatically waives any ownership interest in such works.

-- H. Intellectual Property Inventions, Copyrightable Works, and Tangible Research Materials. - I. Invention A discovery or development that is protectable under the patent laws of the United States or other countries. - J. Outside Researcher An individual who performs or directs research for an organization other than the University. - K. President The President of the University or his or her designee. - L. Public Disclosure or Publicly Disclosed Any written or oral disclosure of an Invention or Copyrightable Work to any person not under a contractual or fiduciary obligation of confidentiality to the University. - M. Scholarly Work A Copyrightable Work that has the primary goal of disseminating academic or scholarly knowledge, or is a work of art or literature.
+- H. Intellectual Property Inventions, Copyrightable Works, and Tangible Research Materials. - Invention A discovery or development that may be protectable under the patent laws of the United States, the United States Plant Variety Protection Act, or equivalent laws in other countries. - J. Outside Researcher An individual who performs or directs research for an organization other than the University. - K. President The President of the University or his or her designee. - L. Public Disclosure or Publicly Disclosed Any written or oral disclosure of an Invention or Copyrightable Work to any person not under a contractual or fiduciary obligation of confidentiality to the University. - M. Scholarly Work A Copyrightable Work that has the primary goal of disseminating academic or scholarly knowledge, or is a work of artistic expression.
 As described below, whether a Copyrightable Work is a Scholarly Work will be determined by the Director and Vice Chancellor for Research on a case-by-case basis (except that Exempted Scholarly Works are automatically considered Scholarly Works), and under most circumstances the University waives all ownership interests in Scholarly Works. - N. Tangible Research Materials or Materials Tangible biological, chemical, and physical materials or equipment.
 Examples include cell lines, antibodies, DNA or RNA, chemical samples, plasmids, and prototypes. - O. Vice Chancellor for Research The Vice Chancellor for Research at each campus, or where no such person exists, the Provost (or their designees).